DeepDoge/podman-devcontainer/README.md

 This ensures `podman-devcontainer` runs on the host instead of inside `distrobox`.

-Personally, I use a separate home directory for `distrobox`, which makes keeping things organized even easier.
+*Personally, I use a separate home directory for `distrobox`, which makes keeping things organized even easier.*

-### Alternative Setup

-If you’re not using Docker (like me), you can just name it `docker` instead.
-That way, you don’t have to tweak DevContainer settings for every editor or IDE.

 ---